awslabs/s3-connector-for-pytorch/s3torchbenchmarking/src/s3torchbenchmarking/dcp/README.md

 - The benchmarks may take some time to complete, depending on the hardware and network configuration.
 - For optimal results, it is recommended to run the benchmarks on a dedicated EC2 instance without other resource-intensive processes.
-- When specifying an S3 bucket in the `config.yaml` file, make sure that 1/ the bucket already exists in the specified region, and 2/ the EC2 user/role used has write-permissions to it.
+- Ensure the specified S3 bucket exists in the given region and the EC2 user/role has read+write permissions.

 ### Results

-The benchmark results are organized in the following structure:
+Benchmark results are organized as follows:

 ```shell
 multirun/